-Kelley Drye’s Communications Practice Group presents this comprehensive tracker of active Telephone Consumer Protection Act (“TCPA”) petitions before the Federal Communications Commission (“FCC”).
+Kelley Drye's Communications Practice Group presents this tracker of active Telephone Consumer Protection Act ("TCPA") petitions before the Federal Communications Commission ("FCC").
 With the recent increase in litigation regarding alleged violations of the TCPA, many issues relating to the interpretation of the statute have been presented to the FCC by impacted parties.
+These petitions can be primary jurisdiction referrals or be presented directly by a litigant in a TCPA action.
+The FCC currently has a number of petitions pending related to TCPA interpretation.
 The tracker below briefly summarizes each petition and the issues presented in them.

 Click here to view the table.

 Appeals of the Federal Communications Commission's ("FCC" or the "Commission") July 10, 2015 omnibus Declaratory Ruling and Order ("TCPA Declaratory Ruling and Order" or "Ruling") have been consolidated in the D.C.
 Circuit for review.
 The lead case is ACA International v.
 FCC, D.C.
 Cir.
 No. 15-1211.
 Petitioners are challenging the FCC's rulings on the definition of "autodialer," liability for calls to reassigned telephone numbers, and the ability of consumers to revoke consent by any reasonable means.
 (American Bankers Association has filed a petition for reconsideration or modification of the same order, but addressing the new exemptions established for financial or healthcare messages.)